Speed Up Incident Response with Digital Transformation in the Oil and Gas Industry

 The oil and gas industry is no stranger to accidents.
-Historical data show that safety-related risks can be catastrophic – both in terms of worker safety and financial impact on the company.
+Historical data shows that safety-related risks can be catastrophic – both in terms of worker safety and financial impact on the company.

-Health and safety leaders in the oil & gas industry have to tackle several risks: offshore platform and rig disasters could lead to massive explosions and oil slicks; harsh weather conditions and the unpredictable behavior of the oceanic weather systems can cause havoc to regular operations; And, bad equipment design or poor emergency procedures can compound safety-related problems manifold.
+Health and safety leaders in the oil and gas industry have to tackle several risks: offshore platform and rig disasters could lead to massive explosions and oil slicks; harsh weather conditions and the unpredictable behavior of oceanic weather systems can cause havoc to regular operations; and bad equipment design or poor emergency procedures can compound safety-related problems manifold.

-But, in most cases, the real culprit is – lack of a well-defined safety culture.
+But, in most cases, the real culprit is a lack of a well-defined safety culture.

-So, what exactly do we mean by safety culture?
-In simple terms, it is “about the beliefs and attitude of your employees when it comes to safety”.
-If safety leaders are able to rally together the entire organization to proactively report incidents, near-misses, and safety observations and “be at it” when it comes to mitigation efforts, overall safety metrics would certainly become better.
+So, what exactly do we mean by a safety culture?
+In simple terms, it is “the beliefs and attitude of your employees when it comes to safety.”
+If safety leaders are able to rally together the entire organization to proactively report incidents, near-misses, and safety observations, and “be at it” when it comes to mitigation efforts, overall safety metrics would certainly improve.

 As a safety leader, wouldn’t you like to have a finger on the pulse of all key safety parameters?
-Wouldn’t it make your life easier, if you are able to proactively “prevent” incidents instead of dealing with one after it happens?
+Wouldn’t it make your life easier if you are able to proactively “prevent” incidents instead of dealing with them after they happen?

 Limitations of Manual Safety Management Systems